platinasystems/goes/docs/Platina_Config_Guide_v0.1.md

 **BGP**

 The trial unit does not come pre-installed with BGP.
-Any BGP protocol stack can be installed directly onto Linux as if installing on a server.
+Any Open Source BGP protocol stack can be installed directly onto Linux as if installing on a server.
 The GOES daemon will handle any translation between the Linux kernel and ASIC.
 All FIB/RIB can be obtained directly from Linux or the BGP stack.